oceanprotocol/ocean.py/READMEs/profile-nfts-flow.md

 ## Appendix

-Step 4 mentioned various ways to compute public_key and for Alice to get it.
+Step 4 gave one way for Alice to get the Dapp's public key; step 5 gave one way for the Dapp to get the encrypted symkey.
 Here are more options.

 On computing public keys:
 - If you have the private_key, you can compute the public_key (used above)